jeroen1602/lighthouse_pm/README.md

 Power management app to control the Valve Index® lighthouses from your phone.

-Inspired by [lighthouse-v2-manager](https://github.com/nouser2013/lighthouse-v2-manager) but that project is desktop only And if your computer doesn't have a bluetooth adapter then it is useless.
+Inspired by [lighthouse-v2-manager](https://github.com/nouser2013/lighthouse-v2-manager) but that project is desktop only.
+And if your computer doesn't have a bluetooth adapter then it is useless.
 Sadly the Valve Index® doesn't provide it's bluetooth adapter to the system and thus can't be used for that.
 Fortunately most phones do have bluetooth support, so I made this app to easily change the power state of a Lighthouse.